JMiller7334/JMiller7334/README.md

 # Hey there, I'm Jacob!
 I'm an app developer, web developer, and self taught game developer.
-I began coding 15 years ago, self taught at the age of 14 in game development , coding in Lua.
+I began coding 15 years ago, self taught at the age of 14 with Lua as my first programming language.

 ## A little of what I know:
 * Languages: Lua/Lua, Kotlin, Swift, Java, Python, JavaScript, SQL, PHP